Booodaness/Tempus-Spatium/_posts/2021-10-15-tale-two-quantities.md

 So, what is the end take from the tale of two quantities — charge and current?
 Well, what if I were to tell you that it was a tale indeed, for the practical, or common reason for choosing current as a fundamental quantity is very different?

 It simply lies in the fact that current can be measured more accurately than charge.
 Current is measured using its magnetic effect on a magnetometer.
 To measure static charge accurately, one always does so using current in some form or the other.
-Be it measuring the capacitance and voltage of the body storing the charge, or transfering the charge to an instrument and integrating the current over time, the measurement of charge is a dynamic process.
+Be it measuring the capacitance and voltage of the body storing the charge, or transferring the charge to an instrument and integrating the current over time, the measurement of charge is a dynamic process.

 This relative ease of measuring current is a natural fact.
 It has to do with the very nature of measurement: when we measure a quantity, we disturb the object associated with it.
 Disturbing charges, more often than not, leads to current in nature.